absolunet/docs-node-ioc/src/docs/03_first-steps/03_create-an-api-endpoint/en.md

 To make our first CRUD application works, we need some data.
 We could set up a local database, but let's keep it simple for now.

-The `config` repository can be very helpful to handle application configuration through the framework modules, our own implementation, and also for third parties.
+The `config` repository can be very helpful to handle application configuration through the framework modules, our own implementation, and for third parties.
-But let's use it another way: as a runtime database.
+Let's use it another way (for demo purpose): as a runtime data repository.

 First, we need to inject the `config` repository in our controller.